Computing cone-constrained singular values of matrices: Numerical experiments

 Table \ref{table:Gur_BFAS_circ_PSD_NNS} reports the optimal values found by Gur and BFAS regarding the problem of finding the largest angle between the circulant PSD cone and the cone of nonnegative symmetric circulant matrices in dimension $n$ for $n=13,15,17,19,21,23$.
 When the algorithms terminate in less than $60$ seconds, we report the elapsed times, otherwise we report the best values found in $60$ seconds.
-The numbers in bold are the optimal angle found, whenever they coincide with the exact angles up to a tolerance of $10^{-5}\pi$, and the best times when they are under $60$ seconds.
+The results are then compared with the exact maximal angle between circulant matrices in $\mca P_n$ and those in $\mca N_n$, computed by Gur without imposing a time limit up to dimension $n=23$ (for higher dimensions, the computational time exceeds $24$ hours).
+The numbers in bold are the optimal angle found, whenever they coincide with the exact angles up to a tolerance of $10^{-5}\pi$ .

 We observe that BFAS outperforms Gur both in speed and accuracy.
-In fact, even when its computational time exceed the minute, it finds the exact solution in all dimensions.
-Moreover it can solve all problems in less than $20$ seconds up to dimension $21$.
+In fact, even when its computational time exceeds a minute, it finds the exact solution in all dimensions.
+Moreover, it can solve all problems in less than $20$ seconds up to dimension $21$.
 Gur instead can only solve the problem exactly up to dimension $15$, and the approximations at $60$ seconds is only reliable up to dimension $17$.
 Here Gurobi is way slower than in the previous problem probably because the matrix $M$ is dense.

-Table \ref{table:TL10_circ_PSD_NNS} reports a comparison of the four algorithms with a timelimit of $10$ seconds for the same problem in dimensions $n=17,19,21,23,25,27$.
+Table \ref{table:TL10_circ_PSD_NNS} reports a comparison of the four algorithms with a time limit of $10$ seconds for the same problem in dimensions $n=17,19,21,23,25,27$.
 Again, E-AO and SRPL\footnote{The algorithm that we are using for this case is the SRPL method for cone of matrices developed in \cite[Section\,6.3]{de2023computing}.} usually are restarted until we reach the $10$ seconds mark, and we perform $100$ of these $10$ seconds run for both heuristic algorithms, reporting the average value.
-Notice that we know the ground truth only up to dimension $23$.
+Notice that we know the ground truth only up to dimension $23$ .
 For higher dimensions, we report the best known values, obtained by letting Gurobi run for at least $24$ hours on each problem.
 The parameters used by SRPL in this case are $\mu_1=0.25$, $\mu_2=0.01$.

 E-AO and SRPL are the only methods to converge to the optimum value within the $10$ seconds for all dimensions.
 Gur is not reliable already from dimension $19$, and BFAS starts to give incorrect results from dimension $25$.
 All algorithms reach the optimal value $0.766370 \pi$ in the case $n=23$ in less than $0.02$s except for BFAS that takes more than $10$ seconds.